Let Us Help

 Meet in Ireland Supports

-Meet in Ireland’s Financial Supports Programme offers a full range of complimentary, practical and financial supports to enhance the program on offer to association conference, corporate meeting and incentive delegates.
+Meet in Ireland’s Financial Supports Programme offers a full range of complimentary, practical and financial supports to enhance the programme on offer to association conference, corporate meeting and incentive delegates.

 Based on a minimum number of international delegates, number of overnights and location in Ireland, all supports are tailored to meet the needs of individual event organisers and are considered on a case by case basis.